FortiGate

 Let user consider User A (Test-tunnel) to only access the tunnel mode of the SSL VPN and User B (Test-webmode) to access web mode only on the unit.

-First, create a User group for Radius in the unit with specific radius group name in the group.
+First, create a User group for RADIUS in the unit with a specific RADIUS group name in the group.

 To configure the setup on GUI, go to User & Authentication -> User Group, select 'Create New+'.

-The Radius server would be mapped in the remote group and press the specific button to add the Radius group attribute in it.
+The RADIUS server would be mapped in the remote group, and press the specific button to add the RADIUS group attribute to it.

-A screenshot has been attached for reference for GUI.
+A screenshot has been attached for reference for the GUI.

-Find the below configure to be performed from CLI.
+Find the configuration below to be performed from the CLI.

 Tunnel mode: